steve-chavez/postgrest-sessions-example/app.sql.md

 function definition.
 In order to disambiguate them from the columns of the `app.active_sessions` view, we can prefix them with the name of the function, `login` in this case (without the schema).

+TODO: Do we actually get any benefits from this here?

 The returned token is generated automatically based on the default value defined for the `token` column in the `app.sessions` table.
 If no new session